 The person

-Also, Nepal awakened in me a newfound passion for caring for stray dogs.
-Nepal has an overpopulation of stray dogs, many of whom are hungry and thin, or even unwanted and abandoned.
-I decided without question after my first trip that I wanted to start devoting myself to volunteering for animals on a regular basis.
+I also love travelling, backpacking, nature and animals.
+Travelling has fuelled much of my self-exploration and poetic musings.
+Nepal is my heart’s home.
+While there, I do most of my photography and spiritual contemplation.
+Nepal also awakened in me a passion for caring for stray dogs.
+(Nepal has an overpopulation of stray dogs, many of whom are hungry and thin, or unwanted and abandoned.
+I decided without question after my first trip that I wanted to devote myself to animal welfare on a regular basis).

 As a child, I had an early sensitivity that drew me towards nature and self-care for peace and joy.
 I enjoyed quiet rituals that soothe the nervous system and the heart, such as making natural beauty remedies at home after school, using natural makeup, and exploring the outdoors.

 In early adulthood, I started feeling really out of place in the modern world.
 Life asked questions of me that could not be answered through conventional paths.
-I was unclear on what I should “do with my life”, and felt an unavoidable calling to travel and focus on deep inner exploration rather than on a career.
+I was unclear on what I should “do with my life”, and felt an irresistible calling to travel and focus on deep inner exploration rather than on a career.

 What followed was a period of searching, and suffering from unhealed wounds, undiagnosed neurodivergency, and digestive issues.